peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### hashCode
     public int hashCode()
 Calculates the hash code of this object.
-No application or process IDs are used in the hash code calculation.
+The hash code for a given instance of this class is not guaranteed to be the same across versions of this class, and no application or process IDs are used in the hash code calculation.

 **Overrides:**